 \subsection{Delay-Doppler Channel Estimation}

 Accurate channel acquisition and estimation are critical for reliably detecting the transmitted data symbols.
 By leveraging the fact that the received DD symbols can be represented by two-dimensional (2D) circulant convolution of the transmitted symbols and effective DD channel, the authors of \cite{murali2018otfs} proposed a pseudo-random noise (PN) pilot-based channel estimation scheme in 2018.
 To improve the channel estimation accuracy, the paper \cite{raviteja2019embedded} proposed a pilot-aided DD domain channel estimation scheme, where a single pilot impulse with guard around it is inserted in the DD domain.
 A threshold-based method was employed to estimate the channel with both integer and fractional Doppler shifts.
 The extension of the proposed scheme to MIMO and multi-user cases was also discussed.
+Liu et al. in \cite{liu2023low} investigated the problem that channel estimation schemes may result in poor PAPR performance of OTFS system or low spectrum efficiency.
+Therefore, the authors proposed a low PAPR channel estimation scheme with high spectrum efficiency.
+Specifically, a multiple scattered pilot pattern was designed, where multiple low-power pilot symbols were superimposed with data symbols in the DD domain.
+It is shown that the proposed scheme can significantly reduce the PAPR while keeping the spectrum efficiency.

-As for the estimation problem, Cram\'er-Rao lower bound (CRLB) serves as a benchmark.
+As for the estimation problem, Cram\'er-Rao lower bound (CRLB) serves as a benchmark \cite{han2015performance,xiong2017cooperative}.
 In \cite{pan2021cramer}, the authors formulated an exact expression of the discrete-time system model for non-ideal pulse-shaping OTFS system and derived the CRLB of OTFS channel estimation in different cases.
 Considering the leakage issue which reduces the measurement precision, \cite{pfadler2022leakage} proposed a new channel estimation scheme that exploits smoothness regularization in the TF domain to suppress the leakage in the DD domain.